xannor/kami-hack-MStar/README.md

 # Custom firmware for Kami (Yi) camera based on MStar platform

-This firmware is completely based on the work done by TheCrypt0 https://github.com/roleoroleo/yi-hack-MStar and https://github.com/roleoroleo/yi-hack-Allwinner It's a clone made for Kami (Yi) cameras based on MStar platform.
+This firmware is completely based on the work done by RoleoRoleo and TheCrypt0 https://github.com/roleoroleo/yi-hack-MStar and https://github.com/roleoroleo/yi-hack-Allwinner It's a clone made for Kami (Yi) cameras based on MStar platform.

-''' borrowed from roleoroleo's readme until this is far enough along to have its own info '''
+''' borrowed from RoleoRoleo's readme until this is far enough along to have its own info '''

 I have no time to support the project, so feel free to clone/fork this git and modify it as you want.